PeterOvermann/TriadicMemory/README.md

 An [elementary Temporal Memory](Mathematica/Notebooks/Temporal%20Memory%20Elementary%20Algorithm.pdf) uses two Triadic Memory units arranged in the form of an Elman network.

-An implementation based on three Triadic Memory units can be found [here](Mathematica/Notebooks/Temporal%20Memory%20-%203%20Stages.pdf).
+An implementation based on 8 Triadic Memory units with multiple feedback loops can be found [here](Mathematica/Notebooks/Deep%20Temporal%20Memory%20-%20Introduction.pdf).